 According to court documents, the women worked at Exide Technologies, a Georgia-based firm that produces and recycles batteries worldwide.

 During a two-year period, the women applied for and received $423,000 in tuition reimbursement from the company for college classes they never enrolled in, attended, or completed.
-To accomplish their fraud, they submitted fraudulent transcripts and receipts, which falsely represented that they completed many college courses, and received good grades.
+To accomplish their fraud, they submitted fraudulent transcripts and receipts, which falsely represented that they completed many courses, and received good grades.

 Variables in Company Programs